-Electrical activities in excitable tissues results in fluctuation in the charges between different parts of the tissues.
-These charges cause feeble electrical fields in the body.
-When many cells generate electrical fields at the same time in an organized manner, electrodes placed on the surface of the body will be to pick up the net changes in the electrical field.
+Depolarization and repolarization in excitable tissues produces feeble electrical field in the body which results in potential difference between different points in the body.
+When electrodes placed on the surface of the body, they pick up the net changes in the electrical field.
 These changes when amplified and fed to appropriate recorder, a meaningful picture is obtained.
-In this way activities of the skeletal muscles could be recorded as electromyogram and that of the heart as electrocardiogram activities in the nerves produce feeble electrical fields and very sensitive instrument are needed to record their activities.
+This is electrocardiogram.

 The electrodes for recording electrocardiogram are of two types.
-One set is fitted to the limbs which connect the trunk to the machine at the points of Eintovan's triangle.
-These electrodes record the changes in the electrical field in the sagittal plane and help to provide zero potential for the unipolar leads.
+One set is fitted to the limbs which connect the trunk to the machine at the points of Einthoven's triangle.
+These electrodes record the changes in the electrical field in the sagittal plane.
+They also help to provide zero potential for the unipolar leads.
 The other is a chest electrode, which can be moved along the chest and helps to record the changes in the cross sectional plane.